paulschretzmeir-eng/estate-site/database/README.md

 - The table is empty (0 rows)
 - Data will be added later by the Python backend
 - Backend will pull from real estate APIs

+## Security Reminder
+- Never commit your `.env` file to GitHub
+- Your `.gitignore` should include `.env`
+- Keep your password private and secure